oribarilan/JavaTestGenerator/README.md

 This project contains 2 Java projects as examples of potential target projects and the generated Java test classes outputted by this script

-This project tested for targeting Core Java projects.
-Applying it on other technologies, such as Java Servelets, Android application etc. is not gauranteed.
+This project targets Core Java applications.
+Applying it on other technologies, such as Java Servelets, Android applications etc. is not gauranteed to work properly

 ## Installation
 - Install [Java SE Development Kit 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html "JDK") (well, duh)